Gökdeniz Karadeniz: International career

 He played his national team debut against Czech Republic national football team on 30 April 2003.
 He also played 2 times for Turkey B national football team for Future Cup matches against Scotland and Germany and 16 times for Turkey U21.
 He was called up for the UEFA Euro 2008 for Turkey.

+Coaching career

+On 7 July 2023, Karadeniz returned to Rubin Kazan and was appointed manager of their reserve squad Rubin-2 Kazan.